Cycle Rides from 2018

 Sunday promised better weather and fewer hills.
 We climbed to Grindon Hill, where Vic joined us.
 In Fourstones, we left NCN72 going south-east, crossing the railway line to pick up NCN72 again at Bridge End.
 We were soon in Hexham for coffee and on to The Corbridge Larder for an excellent lunch.
 Tiana visited Corstopitum Roman Fort and then joined us for lunch.

-Continuing east, we entered Tyne Riverside Country Park along the Wylam Waggonway to the birthplace of George Stevenson (1781 – 1848).
+Continuing east, we entered Tyne Riverside Country Park along the Wylam Waggonway to the birthplace of George Stephenson (1781 – 1848).
 He was called the ‘Father of Railways’ but we decided to call him ‘Original Rocket Man’ (aka Kim Jong-un ).
 Continuing through the Park, we found the café closed but were delighted to catch the ice-cream van.

 In good spirits we were soon on the outskirts of Newcastle, taking the dedicated track into the city.
 At the bright blue bridge, we turned north and were at the station by 5 p.m.